Alfresco/alfresco-ng2-components/docs/user-guide/aae-extensions.md

 ### Creating custom widget

-Once wired with a new task it should look like the following within AAE Process Experience:
+When displayed in a task, the field will look similar to the following:

 ![adf form widget](../docassets/images/aae-unresolved-widget.png)